grafana/mimir/docs/sources/configuration/about-dns-service-discovery.md

 # About DNS service discovery

-Some clients in Grafana Mimir support service discovery via DNS to find the addresses of backend (caching) servers to connect to.
+Some clients in Grafana Mimir support service discovery via DNS to find the addresses of backend servers to connect to.
 These clients support service discovery via DNS:

 - [Block storage's memcached cache](../reference-configuration-parameters/#blocks_storage)
 - [All caching memcached servers](../reference-configuration-parameters/#memcached)